 To the one who deals with anxiety:

 Though you feel fearful or anxious, do not beat yourself up.
 Don’t condemn yourself.
 Feeling a certain emotion does not mean you have committed sin.
-An emotion in and of itself is not a sin.
+Anxiety is not a sin.
+By itself, an emotion we feel is is not a sin.
 Feelings arise in us, often outside of our ability to control them.

-And it’s not easy!
-The temptation to respond in alignment with what we feel instead of in a way that pleases God is very real.
+It’s not easy to respond rightly.
+The temptation to respond to what we feel in a sinful way instead of in a way that pleases God is very real.

 Take the example of worry.
 It is often used interchangeably with the word anxiety.
 That said, the good news is that they are not the same.
 To reiterate, anxiety is a feeling that arises in us.
 Worry is when, in response, you give way to that feeling of anxiety, when you dwell on the concern or situation.
 Anxiety can lead us to worry, and anxiety can also arise when we entertain worried thoughts.

 Worry then is a response to the feeling of anxiety, and anxiety can be felt as an effect of worry.
 But the feeling of anxiety is not itself a sin, the response of worry is.